Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 5094 questions found out of 7599 clips
+* 5138 questions found out of 7648 clips
-* 4896 non-trolling & on-topic questions found out of 5094 total questions
+* 4940 non-trolling & on-topic questions found out of 5138 total questions
 * 202 questions found with no other references
 ## grouped by date
+* 2021-12-14: 3 of 44 questions found with no other references
-* 2021-12-07: 8 of 54 questions found with no other references
+* 2021-12-07: 6 of 54 questions found with no other references
 * 2021-11-30: 3 of 36 questions found with no other references
 * 2021-11-23: 4 of 36 questions found with no other references
 * 2021-11-16: 0 of 36 questions found with no other references